MatheusCod/Ray_casting_3D_View/README.md

 Instructions on how to run the program can be found at: https://love2d.org/wiki/Getting_Started#Running_Games

 ## How to play
-The arrows keys move the character.
+The WASD/arrows keys move the character.
 The 'Tab' key ables/disable the 2D view by the right bottom of the screen the game's mode.

 ## Previews
 <p>